PebbleSeizureDetect/PebbleSeizureDetect/README.md

-<h2>PEBBLE SEIZURE DETECT</h2>
+## PEBBLE SEIZURE DETECT

 "Pebble Seizure Detect" is an open-source piece of software designed to aid people who experience tonic-clonic seizures.
 It attempts to detect rhythmic motions of the Pebble watch in the frequency range typically seen during tonic-clonic seizures.
 If a potential seizure is detected, the app will automatically send text messages to the phone numbers you specify during setup.
 The text messages include a link to a Google Map showing the wearer's last known GPS location.
 For a full list of features, read on, below.

 My name is Ryan Clark, and I am an independent game developer.
 My wife has epilepsy and an unexpected tonic-clonic seizure in 2014 prompted me to create "Pebble Seizure Detect".
 She has been using the app successfully for a year now, so we've decided to release it as open source software in the hope that it will help you as much as it has helped our family.

-<h4>FEATURES</h4>
+#### Disclaimer of Warranty

+The code provided is released with the [GPL v3.0 license](choosealicense.com/licenses/gpl-3.0/) of which section 15 is important:

+>  15 Disclaimer of Warranty.
+>
+>  THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY
+> APPLICABLE LAW.
+EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT
+> HOLDERS AND/OR OTHER PARTIES PROVIDE THE PROGRAM "AS IS" WITHOUT WARRANTY
+> OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO,
+> THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR
+> PURPOSE.
+THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE PROGRAM
+> IS WITH YOU.
+SHOULD THE PROGRAM PROVE DEFECTIVE, YOU ASSUME THE COST OF
+> ALL NECESSARY SERVICING, REPAIR OR CORRECTION.

+#### Features

-- Detection of tonic-clonic motions using a Butterworth bandpass filter
+- Detection of tonic-clonic motions using a [Butterworth bandpass filter](https://en.wikipedia.org/wiki/Butterworth_filter)
 - If a potential seizure is detected, text messages are sent to any number of phone numbers that you specify.
-Messages are sent via an inexpensive third party web service called Twilio.
+Messages are sent via an inexpensive third party web service called [Twilio](https://www.twilio.com/).
 - Text messages include the most recent GPS coordinates of the wearer (updated every minute) in the form of a Google Maps link
 - There is a 15 second delay during which a detected seizure can be canceled, in case the app detected a seizure when there was none.
 - There is an option to temporarily disable seizure detection, if the wearer intends to engage in a behaviour that may generate motions similar to those seen during a tonic-clonic seizure (brushing teeth, for example)